godaddy-wordpress/woocommerce-extra-product-sorting-options/readme.txt

 == Installation ==

-1. Be sure you're running WooCommerce 2.3+ and WordPress 4.0+ in your shop.
+1. Be sure you're running WooCommerce 2.4+ and WordPress 4.1+ in your shop.
 2. Upload the entire `woocommerce-extra-product-sorting-options` folder to the `/wp-content/plugins/` directory, or upload the .zip file with the plugin under **Plugins &gt; Add New &gt; Upload**
 3. Activate the plugin through the **Plugins** menu in WordPress
-4. Go to **WooCommerce &gt; Settings &gt; Products**.
+4. Go to **WooCommerce &gt; Settings &gt; Products &gt; Display**.
 The new settings are added after "Default Product Sorting".
 If you enable more sorting options, you can set these as new defaults as well.
 5. View [documentation on the product page](http://www.skyverge.com/product/woocommerce-extra-product-sorting-options/) for more help if needed.

 == Frequently Asked Questions ==